zannaszlachta/GettingCleaningDataProject/README.md

  3. Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
  4. Step 3: Uses descriptive activity names to name the activities in the data set
  5. Step 4: Appropriately labels the data set with descriptive variable names
- 6. Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+ 6. Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+This second data set is tidy and wide.
  7. Optionally, writes the final data set into a text file